-Title XVIII of the Social Security Act, §1862 (a)(1)(A) allows coverage and payment for only those services that are considered to be reasonable and necessary for the diagnosis or treatment of illness or injury or to improve the functioning of a malformed body member.
+Title XVIII of the Social Security Act, \$1862(a)(1)(A) allows coverage and payment for only those services that are considered to be reasonable and necessary for the diagnosis or treatment of illness or injury or to improve the functioning of a malformed body member.

-Title XVIII of the Social Security Act, §1862 (a)(14) defines other than physician services.
+Title XVIII of the Social Security Act, §1862(a)(14) defines other than physician services.

-Title XVIII of the Social Security Act, §1862 (a)(7) excludes routine physical examinations.
+Title XVIII of the Social Security Act, §1862(a)(7) states Medicare will not cover any services or procedures associated with routine physical exams.

-42 CFR §410.32 (a) indicates that diagnostic tests may only be ordered by the treating physician (or other treating practitioner acting within the scope of his or her license and Medicare requirements).
+42 CFR §410.32(a) indicates that diagnostic tests may only be ordered by the treating physician (or other treating practitioner acting within the scope of his or her license and Medicare requirements).